DSR-RHIT/me497-reproducible-research/cm/cm021_reshaping-data.md

 ## 5     70-74       66.0         54.3       71.1         50.0
 ```

-We're ready to use `gather()` to reshape the wide form to long form.
+We’re ready to use `gather()` to reshape the wide form to long form.

 ``` r
 # gather from wide to long format